DJStompZone/sunweather/README.md

 # sunweather

 **Generate a 6-band grid animation of solar activity from NOAA SUVI data.**
-This CLI tool fetches the latest extreme ultraviolet (EUV) imagery from NOAA SWPC’s SUVI archive and creates an animated AVI or GIF showing the solar corona across 6 wavelengths.
+This CLI tool fetches the latest extreme ultraviolet (EUV) imagery from NOAA SWPC’s SUVI archive and creates an animated MP4, AVI, or GIF showing the solar corona across 6 wavelengths.

 ---